 This type of shake is incredibly common as a weight loss tool.
 To a degree, they even work.
 The protein and fiber help people to feel full, making the shakes a viable alternative to meals.

 As with most products from this company, the catch is the price.
-The shakes aren’t cheap, costing more than $45 for a 15-serving bag.
+The shakes aren’t cheap, costing almost $50 for a 15-serving bag.
 That calculates out to more than $3 per serving, which is very expensive for shakes.
 The price is even similar to Shakeology by Beachbody, which is famous for being expensive.

 High prices like these are both good and bad for making money.
 On the plus side, you earn more commission if you can sell the products.
 But, the more expensive the items are, the lower the chance of making sales.
 People are always resistant to spending money, especially if they can get similar products elsewhere.
 So, keep that in mind when you’re considering IDLife.